anhero/BaconBox-OLD/meta/tiled/tiled_properties.markdown

 ## Layer properties

-Only one property is read and interpreted by RedBox when reading a tile map.
+Only one property is read and interpreted by BaconBox when reading a tile map.

 <table>
 <tr>